 Final Step: Time to Analytics

-Now that everything is configured and working properly we can gather results to find out how our personalized banner is performing using another part of Piwik PRO Marketing Suite – Piwik PRO Analytics.
+Now that everything is configured and working properly we can gather results to find out how our personalized banner is performing using another part of Piwik PRO Analytics Suite – Piwik PRO Analytics.

 Free Comparison of 5 Leading Web Analytics Vendors